khofstadter/CS220-AU-navigating-the-digital-world/audio-visual-tools.md

 ##### pixels
 > "The best camera is the one you have."
 - [is it?](https://www.lightstalking.com/best-camera-one-with-you/)
-- consider light composition first (more tips [here](https://www.lightstalking.com/best-camera-one-with-you/))
+- consider light and composition first (more tips [here](https://www.lightstalking.com/best-camera-one-with-you/))
-- if you can, shoot in RAW format to allow room for editing if needed
+- if you can, shoot in RAW format to allow room for editing
 - try a few software, consider pricing and features.
 Search for
   - 'Photoshop vs Gimp'
   - 'Photoshop alternatives'